chenson2018/APM-Project/README.md

 # APM-Project

-Final project for Advanced Predictive Model with professor Joydeep Ghosh.
+Final project for Advanced Predictive Modeling with professor Joydeep Ghosh.
 Below are links to the relevant pieces of work for our final submission.
 You can also [view our blog on Medium](https://medium.com/@rawini23/american-sign-language-hand-gesture-recognition-f1c4468fb177).

 ## Data